Our Clients – Past and Present

 California Department of Developmental Services (DDS)

-DDS won a design award from the California State Information Officers Council for the BRC’s innovative “Ways to Make Complex Information Simple” CD Rom.
-BRC with guidance from the Consumer Advisory Committee developed the effective and successful decision making process – Think-Plan-Do that continues to provide new opportunities for people to “live the life they want.”
-BRC and DDS Office of Human Rights and Advocacy continue to collaborate on a variety of person-centered and choice making media and learning projects that increase community inclusion, employment opportunities and emergency planning awareness.
+DDS won a design award from the California State Information Officers Council for the BRC’s innovative “Ways to Make Complex Information Simple.”
+BRC developed the effective and successful decision making process — Think–Plan–Dosm — for the DDS statewide advocacy project that continues to provide new opportunities for people to “live the life they want.”
+BRC and the DDS Office of Human Rights and Advocacy continue to collaborate on a variety of person-centered and choice-making media and learning projects that increase community inclusion, employment opportunities and Homeland Security funded emergency preparedness training.
 In addition, BRC produced statewide publications that describe self-direction and family participation.
 Videos, publications and presentations can be viewed from the Library menu on the BRC website.

 Regional Center System Map